SochaDev/sochadev.github.io/_includes/bios.md

 also loves JavaScript, both client and server-side.
 Jason lives on the business side of things mostly these days, but still gets his hands dirty often enough.
-Recent work includes leading development on such larger projects as fcc.gov and press.org (The Nat'l Press Club) (both Drupal), among many others.
+Recent work includes leading development on such larger projects as fcc.gov and press.org (The Nat\'l Press Club) (both Drupal), among many others.

 ### Matt West

 Matt lives in Rochester, NY and has been developing for the web for almost 15 years.
-He has a B.S. in IT and a M.S. in International Business from D'Youville College in Buffalo, NY.
+He has a B.S. in IT and a M.S. in International Business from D\'Youville College in Buffalo, NY.
 While in school Matt was one of 900 students to participate in the Google Summer of Code program.
 He worked with Geeklog CMS and developed an installation UI that made the CMS more friendly to install and